Boeing Center for Children's Wellness (Lean Team)

 Coleen Martin, MS, RD

-Lucie is a Registered Dietitian and serves as a nutritionist for the Boeing Center for Children's Wellness since August, 2012.
-After graduating from Clemson University in 2011 with her Master's of Science degree in Nutrition, Lucie completed her dietetic internship at the Medical University of South Carolina.
-Lucie's main role is to implement, modify and expand the BCCW School Health Initiative.
+Lucie is a Registered Dietitian with a special interest in infant, child and family nutrition.
+After graduating from Clemson University in 2011 with a Master's of Science in Nutrition, she completed her dietetic internship at the Medical University of South Carolina.
+She has served as a Program Coordinator for the Boeing Center for Children's Wellness since August, 2012.
+Lucie's main roles are to implement, modify and expand the BCCW Docs Adopt School Health Initiative and to manage and coordinate the Breastfeeding Friendly Child Care designation for South Carolina.